optimajet/WorkflowServer/README.md

 <li>Set State</li>
 <li>Process is exist</li>
 </ul>
 Creation of the instance - Creates the instance of the process.
+Please note that the  parameters parameter in query will be passed to an
+IWorkflowGenerator instance.
+In most cases you don't need it.
+If you want to pass initial parameters to the process.
+Use POST query and specify this parameters as form data.
 ````
 /workflowapi?operation=createinstance&processid=&schemacode=&identityid=&impersonatedIdentityId=&parameters=
 ````